MacBook not charging? 5 Possible Solutions

 Please don’t take it personally, many people have dirty charging ports.
 There is nothing to be ashamed of!
 The important thing is to check if the accumulation of dust and lint in the MacBook’s charging port could be responsible for a bad electrical connection.

-How to download files on Mac remotely with an iPhone
+How to disable launchpad on Mac

 This isn’t really an issue for MacBooks older than Thunderbolt 3, but if you have one of the newer models, they can suffer from the same issues as Thunderbolt 3 and USB-C ports in general.
 Do some light in the door to see if there is dirt in there.
 If so, you can ask a technician to clean it for you or, if you’re the brave type, gently remove the dirt from the connector with a plastic or wooden toothpick.
 As always, do it at your own risk.